manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._

+####_Implementation languages_
->The application must be developed in Java language using the IntelliJ IDE or Netbeans.
+- The application must be developed in Java language using the IntelliJ IDE or Netbeans.

->The application graphical interface is to be developed in JavaFX 11.
+- The application graphical interface is to be developed in JavaFX 11.

+####_Mandatory standards/patterns_
->Adopt recognized coding standards (e.g., CamelCase).
+- Adopt recognized coding standards (e.g., CamelCase).

->The application should use object serialization to ensure data persistence between two runs of the application
+- The application should use object serialization to ensure data persistence between two runs of the application

->The system should not fail more than 5 days in one year.
-Whenever the system fails, there should be no data loss.

 ### Interface Constraints

 _Specifies or constraints the features inherent to the interaction of the system being developed with other external systems._

->The company is also required to generate daily (automatic) reports with all the information demanded by the NHS and should send them to the NHS using their API.
+- The company is also required to generate daily (automatic) reports with all the information demanded by the NHS and should send them to the NHS using their API.

->The application uses an external module that is responsible for doing an automatic validation using test reference values.
+- The application uses an external module that is responsible for doing an automatic validation using test reference values.

->Identifying each sample with a barcode that is automatically generated using an external API.
+- Identifying each sample with a barcode that is automatically generated using an external API.

 ### Physical Constraints